kharchenkolab/Baysor/README.md

 Some other sensitive parameters (normally, shouldn't be changed):

 - `new-component-weight` is proportional to probability of generating new cell for a molecule, instead of assigning it to one of existing cells.
 More precisely, probability to assign a molecule to a particular cell linearly depends on number of molecules, already assigned to this cell.
 And this parameter is used as number of molecules for a cell, which is just generated for this new molecule.
 The algorithm is robust to small changes in this parameter.
 And normally values in range 0.1-0.9 should work fine.
 Smaller values would lead to slower convergence of the algorithm, while larger values force emergence of large number of small cells on each iteration, which can produce noise in the result.
 In general, default value should work well.
-- `center-component-weight` has the same meaning as `new-component-weight`, but works for cell centers, estimated from DAPI staining (i.e. from CENTERS_CSV).
-In general, it should be larger then `new-component-weight` and it reflects your confidence in the estimated centers.
-For instance, if you want all centers, which have enough molecules around, to be used, you just need to set some huge value here (e.g. 100000).

 Run parameters: